 6. The Consulting Architects of Alberta offers a guide to the scope of services architects provide and to appropriate fees for each size and type of project.
 We strongly suggest that you choose your architect based on the best fit of qualifications and agree to pay them based on the CAA guidelines.
 Your investment in their services is a small part of your overall project cost, but their services are very important in getting the best value for your investment in your project.

 7. Interview the final candidates.
-For a guide to questions to ask, see our Top 10 Questions to Ask when hiring an architect.
 Pay attention to how your personalities and concepts for the project mesh.
 Obtain answers to any questions you have about the proposed schedule, fee structure, and other concerns.
 Narrow down your choice by considering relevant experience, technical competence, budget considerations, and time frame.

 8. Try to visit some of the projects designed by your finalists.
 Seeing the actual work of a candidate can be very helpful in determining whether you are a good fit with each other.

 9. By now you should have a very good understanding of the architects and of their firms.
 Review your priorities and take confidence that you are about to make an informed choice.
 How will you know when you find a good fit?
 The ideal architect will listen to your concerns, help you set your goals, and suggest ways to translate them into an effective building.
 If you have any remaining questions, ask them of your selected architect.

 10. Be sure to start your project with your architect by reviewing and executing a written contract so both parties are clear about the terms of your agreement.

 (Content adapted with permission from the American Institute of Architects)